Will you be ready for flu season in 2022?

 Flu is not the same as a common cold – flu symptoms tend to be more intense.

 It is very difficult to distinguish between the symptoms of COVID-19, influenza and a cold.
-If you have any infectious or respiratory symptoms (listed above), self-isolate yourself and contact a healthcare professional, as you may need testing for COVID-19.
+If you have any infectious or respiratory symptoms self-isolate yourself, follow your state or territory guidelines about COVID-19 testing and contact your healthcare professional for further advice.